lagom/lagom/docs/manual/common/concepts/ServiceDiscovery.md

 * [Client-side service discovery](#Client-side-service-discovery)
 * [Server-side service discovery](#Server-side-service-discovery)

-*Note*: This page uses HTTP-REST in the examples but the concepts apply to any kind of traffic such as plain HTTP, binary over tcp, etc.
+*Note*: This page uses HTTP-REST in the examples but the concepts apply to any kind of traffic such as plain HTTP and binary over tcp.

 ## Service registration